Nitric acid poisoning

 How well a person does depends on the amount of poison swallowed, how concentrated the poison is, and how quickly treatment was received.
 The faster a person gets medical help, the better the chance for recovery.

-Cancer of the esophagus is a high risk in people who live after ingesting nitric acid.
+Cancer of the esophagus is a high risk in people who survive after ingesting nitric acid.

 Perforation may lead to potentially serious infection and shock, which may be fatal.
 Permanent injury and disability may occur.